-14. The draft AGS has been prepared, in accordance with professional guidance, and accompanies the Statement of Accounts.
-The process demonstrates good governance, it has been based on various sources of assurance, and the Committee is asked to consider the AGS.
-It will also be reviewed by the external auditors, and the final version will be signed by the Chief Executive and the Leader of the Council.
+- 10. The AGS has been prepared, in accordance with professional guidance, and accompanies the Statement of Accounts and the final version will be signed by the Chief Executive and the Leader of the Council. - 11.
+The process demonstrates good governance, it has been based on various sources of assurance, and the committee is asked to approve the final AGS.